arcadiapage/arcadiapage.github.io/_drafts/reducing-polymath-and-multipotentialite-project-overload.md

 And after six months of making painfully little progress on fixing my blouse, after letting go of my unnecessary projects, I was able to finish it up in less than a month.

 I also let go of other projects besides my sewing ones.
-As I result I was able to reach another difficult goal: building a static blog on Github.
+As I result I was able to reach another difficult goal: moving my old blogger blog to a new static blog on Github.

 Letting go of so many old, abandoned projects was scary, but I'm glad I did.